Do you want to learn how to get a story on the local news, but don’t know where to start?

 It’s a no brainer.

 Many people overlook local news coverage preferring to focus on national media first instead.
 But in reality, local news is the perfect place to practice before you take your brand to the big time.
+If you’ve had a little media training local TV is a great place to practice before you’re ready for the News at Ten.

 Yes, the exposure of national media is 10x or more what you’ll get on your local news but securing a spot is just the first step.
 Pulling off a good performance on national television or radio is not as easy as it looks – it takes practise